Alum Root, Coral Bells

 Heuchera L. is the correct and accepted scientific name for this genus of flowering plants.
-It was described by and possibly named by Carl von Linnaeus in Species Plantarum in 1753.
+It was named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 The genus is named after Johann Heinrich von Heucher (1677-1747).
 He was a botanist, medicinal plants expert and physician from Germany.

 According to information online, most cultivars available are hybrids of Heuchera americana, Heuchera micrantha, and Heuchera villosa.

 Heuchera americana L. was named and described by Carl von Linnaeus in Species Plantarum in 1753.
 There are two accepted infraspecific names of Heuchera americana.

 Heuchera micrantha Douglas was named and described by David Douglas in Edward’s Botanical Register in 1830.
 The International Plant Names Index list the scientific name as Heuchera micrantha Douglas ex Lindl. which would mean that John Lindley could have published this name using the description from Mr. Douglas… There are four accepted infraspecific names of Heuchera micrantha.